California Regulators Add Teeth to Landmark Clean Energy Policy

 Pacific is represented at the CPUC by the Golden Gate University School of Law, Environmental Law and Justice Clinic.
 Sierra Club California is represented by the public interest law firm Earthjustice.

 “Saving energy and using it efficiently is a priority for most of us, and it should be for the power companies as well,” said Jim Metropulos, Senior Advocate with Sierra Club California.
-“Common sense tells us that we should use all , wind and solar power we can get, and California is well-suited to provide these renewable resources.”
+“Common sense tells us that we should use all energy efficiency, wind and solar power we can get, and California is well-suited to provide these renewable resources.”

 “Today’s decision should check the utilities’ routine response – to deploy massive new power plants and transmission,” said Shana Lazerow, an attorney for Communities for a Better Environment.
 “If correctly implemented, the loading order can help our efforts to bring about an energy system that looks first to the most sustainable, least harmful sources to power all of California’ communities.”